Core Rules

 - 66. No event.
 Also, they discover some helpful hint or clue about a nearby monster, a secret feature of the area, etc.

 - 6. No event.
-For now, they can continue their exploration without interruption.
+For now, the player characters can continue their exploration without interruption.

 - 4-5.
-Pick an event from the list below and cross it out.
-Telegraph its impending approach to the player characters.
+Impending event.
+Telegraph the approach of an event to the player characters.
 Skip the next roll and have it manifest instead.

 - Encounter.
 Roll for a random encounter and determine its reaction.